SAZZAD-HT/TrifoTMS/README.md

 # TrifoTMS - Trip with System
-<p style: "align: justify">Trifo & TMS stands for you are on a trip and Transport Management System, respectively.
+<p align="justify">Trifo & TMS stands for you are on a trip and Transport Management System, respectively.
 TrifoTMS is an academic course(Advance Programming with .
 NET) project.
 In this project, we implemented the backend and showcased it with API(Postman).<p>

   # Entities
     1. Admin